lesereli000/Pokemon-TCG-Evolution/README.md

                   - Retreat Cost

                        - All Retreat Costs are colorless energy, so the color doesn't matter, only the number of energy.
+                            - 1 energy short and attempt to retreat (fail)
+                            - Exact amount of energy needed (success)

         - Trainer